HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 A higher number of canonicalized pages on mobile seems to be related to websites using <a hreflang="en" href="https://developers.google.com/search/mobile-sites/mobile-seo/separate-urls">separate mobile URLs</a>.
 In these cases, Google recommends placing a `rel="canonical"` tag pointing to the corresponding desktop URLs.

-Our dataset and analysis are limited to homepages of websites; the data is likely to be different when considering all URLs on the tested websites.
+Our dataset and analysis are limited to home pages of websites; the data is likely to be different when considering all URLs on the tested websites.

 #### Two methods of implementing canonical tags